Entropy dissipation estimates for the Landau equation with Coulomb potentials: Introduction

 We impose assumptions on macroscopic hydrodynamic quantities: mass, energy, and entropy.
 Our a priori estimate will depend on these quantities.
 More precisely, we assume there are lower and upper bounds on mass, an upper bound on energy, and an upper bound on entropy for each $(t,x)$:

-In the space homogeneous setting, the mass, momentum, and energy are conserved in time and the entropy is monotone decreasing in time.
-Therefore, we only need to assume the hydrodynamic bounds \eqref{e: hydronamic1},\eqref{e: hydronamic2}, and \eqref{e: hydronamic3} to hold initially. \begin{nota} We use the Japanese bracket convention $\Jap{v} := \sqrt{1+|v|^2}$. \end{nota}
+In the space homogeneous setting, it is well know that the mass, momentum, and energy are conserved in time and the entropy is monotone decreasing in time.
+Therefore, we only need to assume the hydrodynamic bounds \eqref{e: hydronamic1},\eqref{e: hydronamic2}, and \eqref{e: hydronamic3} to hold initially.\\

+We introduce some notations for our convenience. \begin{nota} We use the Japanese bracket convention $\Jap{v} := \sqrt{1+|v|^2}$. \end{nota}

 \begin{nota} We define the weighted Lebesgue norm $L^p_{-q}$ for $p \geq 1$ and $q\in \R$ for a space $X$ as

 \end{nota}

 \begin{nota} For non-negative $Y$ and $Z$, we write $Y\gtrsim Z$ or $Z \lesssim Y$ if $Y\geq CZ$ for some constant $C>0$ that only depends on hydrodynamic bounds $m_0,M_0,E_0,H_0$.
 In addition, we write $Y\approx Z$ if $Y\gtrsim Z$ and $Z \gtrsim Y$. \end{nota}